jxnblk/blog/src/posts/mathematical-web-typography.md

 1/8      | 0.125
 1/16     | 0.0625

-This is similar to how imperial units – such as inches, ounces, and pounds – or units of time in Western music are divided.
+This is similar to how imperial units – such as inches, ounces, and pounds – or how units of time in Western music are divided.
 While evolution gave us ten fingers, and base 10 number systems arised from that, working with powers of two can be a more suitable convention for digital media.